urbit/azimuth/README.md

 This is just a quick summary of the different contracts and their purposes.
 For more detailed descriptions, check out the contracts themselves.

-* **Ships**: contains all on-chain state for Urbit ships.
+* **Ships**: contains all on-chain state for ships.
 Most notably, ownership and public keys.
 Can't be modified directly, you must use the Constitution.
 * **Constitution**: is used as an interface for interacting with your ships on-chain.
 Allows you to configure keys, transfer ownership, etc.
 * **Polls**: registers votes by the senate on proposals.
 These can be either static documents or Constitution upgrades.
 * **Delegated Sending**: allows stars to let their planets send brand new planets to their friends and family.